TRAUMA & PTSD

 We are not a product of what has happened to us in our past.
 We have the power of choice. ― Stephen Covey

-When facing or witnessing a life-threatening event, your whole world can be turned upside down.
+When facing or witnessing a life-threatening, traumatic event, your whole world can be turned upside down.
 It can be hard to put everything back together again and feel normal.
 This is because your brain needs to heal.
-Counselling can help give your brain a boost to begin the healing process and provide proper guidance for you to overcome the root of your symptoms.
+Trauma-Informed Therapy can help give your brain a boost to begin the healing process and provide proper guidance for you to overcome the root of your symptoms.
 Learn valuable tools to manage stress and the unpleasant ripples of trauma.

 Get help with: